ibm-messaging/mq-docker/README.md

 # License

-The Dockerfile and associated scripts are licensed under the [Eclise Public License 1.0](./LICENSE).
+The Dockerfile and associated scripts are licensed under the [Eclipse Public License 1.0](./LICENSE).
 IBM MQ Advanced for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
 This license may be viewed from the image using the `LICENSE=view` environment variable as described above or may be found [online](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-APIG-9BUHAE).
 Note that this license does not permit further distribution.